josh-mc/discretefit/README.md

 Now take the observed counts of 15 for the first bin, 5 for the second bin, and zero for each of the remaining 48 bins.
-It’s obvious that these observations are very unlikely to be a random sample from the above distribution.
-However, the Chi-squared test and G^2 test fail to reject the null hypothesis.
+It’s obvious that these observations are very unlikely to occur for random sample from the above distribution.
+However, the Chi-squared test and *G*<sup>2</sup> test fail to reject the null hypothesis.

 ``` r
 x <- c(15, 5, rep(0, 48))